Treeing Tennessee Brindle Breed Maintenance

-The short coat of the Treeing Tennessee Brindle is a high-energy dog and requires more than daily walks.
-The breed needs an active owner who will take him hunting, treeing and hiking.
+The Treeing Tennessee Brindle is a high-energy dog and requires more than daily dog walks.
+The dog breed needs an active owner who will take him hunting, treeing and hiking.
 They love to have room to roam, explore, and use their tracking instincts.
 Because the Treeing Tennessee Brindle is an active dog, he should be provided a high protein diet.
 The breed does best in cooler environments.
 Treeing Tennessee Brindles kept outside must be provided adequate shelter during the winter months.

 Insuring your Treeing Tennessee Brindle puppy as soon as “pawssible” is essential for preventing high vet care costs.
 Start comparing insurance plans from leading insurers like Healthy Paws and Embrace and save over $270 a year.